Tax-Free Like-Kind Exchanges Of Property (§1031 Exchanges)

 Properties that cannot be exchanged tax-free include:

-If an exchange occurs between related parties, then both parties must retain the property for at least 2 years after the transaction to be treated as a nontaxable like-kind exchange.
-If the property is disposed off within the 2-year period, then the tax that would have been incurred because of the exchange will be assessed in the year that the property is disposed of, unless it was because:
+If an exchange occurs between related parties, both parties must retain the property for at least 2 years after the transaction to be treated as a nontaxable like-kind exchange.
+If the property is disposed of within 2 years, then the tax that would have been incurred because of the exchange will be assessed in the year the property is disposed of, unless it was because:

 Although there is no holding period requirement for the relinquished property, the IRS has ruled that when the property was held only for a short time, before any income was earned or before any realized appreciation of the relinquished property, then it was not held either as an investment or for business, so the property will not qualify for the §1031 exchange.

-Exchanges of like-kind property must be reported on Form 8824, Like-Kind Exchanges, and if there is a recognized gain or loss, then investment property must be reported on Schedule D, Capital Gains and Losses and business property must be reported on Form 4797, Sales of Business Property.
+Exchanges of like-kind property must be reported on Form 8824, Like-Kind Exchanges.
+A recognized gain or loss on investment property must be reported on Schedule D, Capital Gains and Losses.
+A gain or loss on business property must be reported on Form 4797, Sales of Business Property.

 If the property is held till death, then the unrecognized gains are never subject to income tax since the property receives a stepped-up basis equal to the fair market value (FMV) on the date of death.
-If an exchange involves boot, such as cash or other property to equalize the exchange, then that boot is taxable income, but the boot increases the adjusted basis of the replacement property by the FMV of the boot.
-So if the property seller receives a car plus cash as boot, then both the car and the cash will be taxable income.
+If an exchange involves boot, such as cash or other property, to equalize the exchange, then that boot is taxable income, but the boot increases the adjusted basis of the replacement property by the boot's FMV.
+So if the property seller receives a car + cash as boot, then both the car and the cash will be taxable income.
 The FMV of the car is taxable income because it is not a like-kind property exchange.
-Exchanges between related parties may be tax-free but both parties must retain the exchanged property for at least 2 years afterwards.
+Exchanges between related parties may be tax-free, but both parties must retain the exchanged property for at least 2 years afterwards.

 Example: Calculating Gain and Basis for an Exchange Like-Kind Property